USS Briarcliff

 USS Briarcliff (IX-3), an unclassified miscellaneous vessel, was the only ship of the United States Navy of that name.
 A wooden-hulled freighter, she was constructed in 1919 at Portland, Maine, by the Russell Shipbuilding Company for the United States Shipping Board (USSB).
-Originally the Briarcliff was designed to increase the merchant fleet during World War I, however before it could be completed, the war ended.
+Originally the Briarcliff was designed to increase the merchant fleet during World War I; however, before she could be completed, the war ended.